 When Are Ticks Most Active?

-When temperatures and humidity are high enough then ticks become active.
-Ticks live all over the world in all climate zones except the arctic.
-The times when ticks are most active depends on the geographic occurrence of the tick.
-Ticks can only be active when the weather is warm enough and a certain temperature has been reached as they cannot generate their own body temperature.
+When temperatures and humidity are high enough, then ticks become active.
+Ticks live all over the world in all climate zones except the Arctic.
+The times when ticks are most active depend on the geographic location of the tick.
+Ticks can only be active when the weather is warm enough and a certain temperature has been reached as they cannot generate own body heat.

 When Are Ticks Most Active?

-In Noth America, northern Europe, and northern Asia, where there are seasons, ticks are usually only active in the frost-free months.
+In North America, northern Europe, and northern Asia, where there are seasons, ticks are usually only active in the frost-free months.

-In the tropical and subtropical climate zones, where the temperatures are usually always higher than 45 Fahrenheit, ticks are active all year round.
+In the tropical and subtropical climate zones, where the temperatures are always higher than 45 degrees Fahrenheit (7 Celsius), ticks are active all year round.

 When the temperature is high enough and the weather is warm and humid, ticks feel most comfortable.
 Then the small parasites crawl up on, blades of grass, flowers, or low branches, stretch their front legs (where their olfactory organs are), in the air, and lie in wait for a suitable host animal.